-The UK Banking Act, which implements the EU Bank Recovery and Resolution Directive and which continues to form part of domestic law by virtue of the EUWA, provides for a "resolution regime" granting substantial powers to the UK resolution authority to implement resolution measures (including, but not limited to, directing the sale of the relevant institution or transfer of the relevant institution's business to a "bridge bank") with respect to a UK financial institution (such as the Issuer) where the Prudential Regulatory Authority considers that the relevant institution is failing or is likely to fail and action is necessary in the public interest and the Bank of England considers that other conditions to implementing resolution measures have been satisfied.
+The UK Banking Act provides for a "resolution regime" granting substantial powers to the UK resolution authority to implement resolution measures (including, but not limited to, directing the sale of the relevant institution or transfer of the relevant institution's business to a "bridge bank") with respect to a UK financial institution (such as the Issuer) where the Prudential Regulatory Authority considers that the relevant institution is failing or is likely to fail and the Bank of England considers that other conditions to implementing resolution measures have been satisfied, including that action is necessary in the public interest.
 If the Issuer were to become subject to the use of "resolution" measures by a resolution authority (or pre-resolution measures) you could lose some or all of your investment in the Notes.
 In addition, the UK resolution authority also has the power to exercise the "bail-in" tool (or pre-resolution powers to write down or convert regulatory capital) in relation to Notes issued by the Issuer which would result in the write down and/or conversion to equity of such Notes.